How Is My Application Essay Used in Admission?

 Collegewise of Millburn

 By the time they get to the application essay, there is only one question left: What are you really like?
 What would it be like to hang out with you as a fellow student?
-What kind of personality, passion, and energy would you bring to your dorm, the classroom, and the campus as a whole?
-So the college essay plays an entirely different role in the admission process than your credentials and the rest of your application.
+What kind of personality, passion, and energy would you bring to your dorm, the classroom, and the campus community as a whole?
+As you can see, the college essay plays an entirely different role in the admission process than your credentials and the rest of your application.
 It becomes the way that college admission officers get to know you as a person.
 Remember that function as you are writing it!